Accounting Conservatism

 Accounting conservatism is a key accounting principle that supports accurate financial reporting, lowers financial risk, increases transparency, encourages consistency in financial reporting, and lowers the possibility of earnings manipulation.

-It is a key deciding factor in financial reporting for firms and stakeholders.
-Conservatism in Accounting has several potential pitfalls, but it can assist in ensuring that financial statements are dependable and provide a fair view of a company's financial health.
+Conservatism in accounting is a key deciding factor in financial reporting for firms and stakeholders.
+Although it has several potential pitfalls, conservatism can help ensure that financial statements are dependable and provide a fair view of a company's financial health.

 To decide the optimal method for their firm, companies must compare the benefits of cautious accounting practices against these potential disadvantages.